MAKE YOURSELF

 In terms of athletics, athletes are quite lucky to be in an environment where their success is the main objective.
 A coaching staff, training staff, and administration are all there to support the athletes and ensure they have the resources they need to be successful at their sport.

-For every day athletes without this support system automatically put in place, we must use our resources to develop our own.
 "Regardless of how many strengths you possess, it's almost impossible to achieve greatness alone.
 Linking with the right people can elevate the breadth and scope of your impact.
 Others will have strengths you do not, and skills that compliment yours."

 Finding circles of people who are driven, intelligent, and welcoming can be challenging, but not impossible.
 A few good places to start may be: